 - Inbound marketing refers to marketing where a company shares targeted content to attract potential buyers.
 Examples of inbound tactics are paid search marketing and content marketing.
 This form of marketing is easier to track as you draw customers to your site, tracing every move along the way.

-In China, inbound marketing is dominating, where content and entertaiment drive sales.
+In China, inbound marketing is dominating, where content and entertainment merge to engage with users.
 People generally wants to stay in control of when and what they buy.
 Inbound marketing lets companies target their content towards a specific group, and let them control their purchasing journey.
 This is extremely powerful, as you guide and entice consumers, rather than ‘push’ them into buying.
 One example and buzzword in the marketing world in China is Social Commerce.

 Social Commerce means buying directly in social networks.
 Social Media has always been important in any digital marketing strategy, but embedding shopping elements in social media networks, you attract potential buyers through engaging social tools such as stories, livestreaming and short videos.
 This is example of inbound marketing as you attract potential buyers by sharing relevant and engaging content that adds value.
 Influencer marketing is also powerful in China, leveraging influencers and opinion makers to promote products and services.
 By leaning on influencers, companies are increasing trust with potential customers.
 There are two ‘types’ of influencers in China: KOL’s (Key Opinion Leaders) and KOC’s (Key Opinion Consumers).
 KOLs are highly effective in communicating a brands message as they have a loyal existing follower base.
 KOCs are brand ambassadors, which are experts in their field, but not necessarily as well known as KOLs.
 However, many people value KOCs even more as they are ‘unfiltered’ and can be seen as a normal consumer showcasing a product.